-These are similar to my coconut clusters, but slightly easier to make and without the coconut “texture” that many kids don’t like.
+These coconut butter cups are similar to my coconut clusters, but slightly easier to make and without the coconut texture that many kids don’t like.
 They provide a lot of healthy fats and are a way to sneak some extra coconut into your kids’ diets.

-If you liked Reeses cups in your non-real-food-days (*ahem*) these are a good healthy substitute.
-They don’t taste exactly like Reeses (no peanut butter or high fructose corn syrup) but are a good alternative.
+If you liked Reese’s cups in your pre real-food days (*ahem*) these are a good healthy substitute.
+They don’t taste exactly like Reese’s (no peanut butter or high fructose corn syrup) but are a good alternative.

 We also sometimes bring these to events where there will be treats for the kids so that they have a healthier choice.

-- 1 pound quality dark chocolate without soy (I like these and they are gluten, dairy and soy free)
+- quality dark chocolate without soy (I like these and they are gluten, dairy, and soy free)

-In a blender or food processor, combine the shredded coconut, vanilla, 2 tablespoons of the coconut oil and the stevia extract and blend/pulse until thick and paste like.
+- In a blender or food processor, combine the shredded coconut, vanilla, 2 Tablespoons of the coconut oil, and the stevia extract and blend/pulse until thick and paste-like.
 It will eventually start to resemble the thickness of almond butter or coconut cream concentrate.
+Set aside.

-Once completely set, remove from the muffin cups (will probably need to dip the tray into hot water if using metal muffin cups) and store in an airtight container.
+- Once completely firm, remove from the muffin cups (will probably need to dip the tray into hot water if using metal muffin cups) and store in an airtight container.

 Do you love coconut?
 What is your favorite way to eat it?
 Share below!